maxchehab/9ight/README.md

 # Spank

-A Next.js or Node Lambda Framework
+A Next.js or Node lambda Framework

 ```ts
 import { NextApiRequest, NextApiResponse } from 'next';